doug-square/dgsq.net/README.md

 - **Stale Content Banner:** Add an option to display a banner on posts that haven't been updated in a configurable amount of time (e.g., more than X days/months).
 - **Performance Refactor:** Address identified performance bottlenecks and improve the overall efficiency of the build process.
-- **Build Script Refactor:** In the long term, refactor the main `build.sh` script into smaller, more specialized scripts for better maintainability and clarity.

 ## Troubleshooting